Note

 Share queries and results by email

-Run your query in Kusto.Explorer.
+Run the query in Kusto.Explorer.

 In the Home tab, in the Share section, select Query and Results to Clipboard (or press Ctrl+Shift+C).